-2. Proof of Marriage of Applicant and Spouse (if applicable)
+2. Proof of Marriage of Petitioner and Spouse (if applicable)

 If you are married, you must submit a copy of your marriage certificate.
 If you or your spouse were previously married, you must also submit proof of termination of any prior marriages.
+However, if you previously submitted any of this evidence with a pending or approved and valid Form I-600A, you do not need to submit it again unless USCIS requests it.

-If any change occurs in your marital status while your application is pending, immediately notify the USCIS office that has jurisdiction over your case.
+If any change occurs in your marital status while your petition is pending, immediately notify the USCIS office or the government entity that USCIS designates as having jurisdiction over your case.
 See the Home Study Updates section of these Instructions below for more details on changes in marital status.